 Tom Cooke Trail is a 3.9 mile loop trail located near Reno, Nevada and is good for all skill levels.
-The trail is primarily used for hiking, walking, and trail running and is accessible from March until November.
+The trail is primarily used for hiking, walking, and trail running and is best used from March until November.
 Dogs are also able to use this trail.

 Tom Cooke can suck it.
 Decent trail.